 The Company's Gemini lithium property is 50% owned by Kore Mining Ltd. ("Kore").
-The Company's Atlantis lithium property is subject to an option agreement with American Lithium Corp. ("American Lithium").

 Nevada Sunrise has the option to purchase a water right in the Clayton Valley in Esmeralda County which allows for 1,770 acre/feet of water use for mining and milling per year.
 The water right is currently the subject of a judicial appeal of the State of Nevada's ruling forfeiting the water right alleging lack of beneficial use for a period of five years.
-In August 2018, the Fifth Judicial District Court of the State of Nevada ruled that Nevada Sunrise must receive a formal hearing with the State of Nevada on the matter of the forfeiture, which is scheduled for April 1, 2019 in Carson City, Nevada.
+In August 2018, the Fifth Judicial District Court of the State of Nevada ruled that Nevada Sunrise must receive a formal hearing with the State of Nevada on the matter of the forfeiture.

-This discussion and analysis of financial position, results of operations and cash flows of Nevada Sunrise for the three months ended December 31, 2018 includes information up to and including March 1, 2019 and should be read in conjunction with the Company's unaudited condensed interim consolidated financial statements for the three months ended December 31, 2018 and the Company's audited annual consolidated financial statements for the years ended September 30, 2018 and 2017.
+This discussion and analysis of financial position, results of operations and cash flows of Nevada Sunrise for the six months ended March 31, 2019 includes information up to and including May 29, 2019 and should be read in conjunction with the Company's unaudited condensed interim consolidated financial statements for the six months ended March 31, 2019 and the Company's audited annual consolidated financial statements for the years ended September 30, 2018 and 2017.
 All dollar figures are in Canadian dollars unless otherwise stated.